 - 1 cup of water

 Combine honey and water in a small saucepan over medium heat until sugar dissolves.
 Remove from heat, let cool to room temperature, and transfer to a clean glass jar.
 Cover and keep refrigerated for up to two weeks.

 While Grenadine conjures images of bright red, thick and super-sweet syrups, that’s only because you’re not making it yourself.
 Homemade Grenadine is an entirely different animal from what you are probably used to seeing.
 Trust us when we say that the homemade version of Grenadine will show you a new side to this Pomegranate Syrup.

 - 2 cups 100% unsweetened pomegranate juice (such as Pom Wonderful)

 - the juice of 1/2 a Lemon

-Especially in winter, when depth of flavour is important, Ginger Syrup can be a great alternative to plain Simple Syrup.
-It will not only add that sweetness, but also a warm, spicy flavour that can make your cocktails.
-It’s a little more complicated than some Syrups, as the Ginger pieces needs to steep in the sugar and water mixture for an hour, but it’s definitely one of the syrups that’s worth the time.
+Especially in winter, when the depth of flavour is important, Ginger Syrup can be a great alternative to plain Simple Syrup.
+It will add that sweetness and a warm, spicy flavour that can make your cocktails.
+It’s a syrup that takes a little longer to create than the rest, as it requires time for the Ginger pieces to steep, but it’s one of those projects that is well worth the time.

 - 1 cup of sliced Ginger